anktsrkr/anktsrkr.github.io/content/post/implementing-hub-spoke-network-topology-in-azure-part-1.md

 ---
 title: "Implementing Hub-Spoke network topology in Azure - Part 1" # Title of the blog post.
-date: 2020-09-05T01:00:00+05:30 # Date of post creation.
+date: 2020-09-07T01:00:00+05:30 # Date of post creation.
-description: "Article description." # Description used for search engine.
+description: "Implementing Hub-Spoke network topology in Azure" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.